Connecticut EV Incentives, Tax Credits and Rebates

 Electric vehicle purchase incentives in Connecticut

-Connecticut residents can take advantage of five different financial incentives when purchasing an electric vehicle, including property tax incentives and rebate programs.
+Connecticut residents can take advantage of the following financial incentives when purchasing an electric vehicle.

-Connecticut offers a range of additional incentives designed to make owning an EV more affordable.
-The state participates in the federal Plug-In Electric Drive Vehicle Tax Credit, which offers up to $7,500 in federal income tax credits for the purchase of a new EV.
+Connecticut participates in the federal Plug-In Electric Drive Vehicle Tax Credit, which offers up to $7,500 in federal income tax credits for the purchase of a new EV.

-Norwich Public Utilities customers may also be eligible for a rebate of up to $1,500 for buying or leasing an EV.
-In addition to financial incentives, full electric-powered vehicles are exempt from the Connecticut Emissions Program and do not require emissions testing.
+Norwich Public Utilities customers may be eligible for a rebate of up to $1,500 when buying or leasing an electric vehicle, depending on program availability and eligibility requirements.
+In addition, battery electric vehicles (BEVs) are exempt from Connecticut’s emissions testing program and do not require periodic inspections.

 EV charging equipment incentives in Connecticut

-The federal Alternative Fuel Vehicle Refueling Property Tax Credit provides a tax credit of up to $1,000 for installing qualified vehicle refueling and recharging equipment at your home or business.
+The federal Alternative Fuel Vehicle Refueling Property Tax Credit provides a tax credit of up to $1,000 for installing qualified vehicle refueling and recharging equipment at your home or business, but Connecticut offers state-based incentives, too.

 How much can EV incentives save you in Connecticut?